Athens Travel Guide

 In addition to perusing its extensive exhibits, lectures, educational programs for children and more are available for visitors to help indulge their need for artistic education.

 There are more ruins in Athens outside of the Acropolis that are well worth seeing before heading out to places like the islands or inland towards Meteora.
 One such set of ruins includes the Temple of Olympian Zeus, which was dedicated to the king of all Greek gods.
 While only the grand columns that once held up its lofty roof remains, its scale once it was completed in the 2nd century AD made it one of the most massive temples in the world at the time of its completion.

 Being the birthplace of democracy, the Ancient Agora of Athens planted the seeds from which more equitable forms of government grew many centuries later, making it worth a visit on these merits alone.

 This place was the hub of not only political life in Athens (where citizens could introduce bills and vote directly on them), but also one of commerce, justice, and worship.
 While many of the former buildings have little left of them save for their foundations, a number of broken columns and statues still remain, which are enough to make you ruminate on how daily life was back in that ancient era.

-First built in the 6th century BCE, and then renovated a number of times through the ages, the Panathenaic Stadium has been at the center of Greek athletic endeavors from the start of their civilization right up to the present day.
+First built in the 6th century BCE, and then renovated a number of times through the ages, the Panathenaic Stadium has been at the centre of Greek athletic endeavours from the start of their civilization right up to the present day.